gilesbowkett/objectify/README.md

 # objectify

 Objectify is a framework that codifies good object oriented design practices for building maintainable rails applications.
+For more on the motivations that led to objectify, check out this blog post: http://jamesgolick.com/2012/5/22/objectify-a-better-way-to-build-rails-applications.html

 ## How it works